kryptokrona/kryptokrona-docs/docs/developer/Forking-Kryptokrona.md

 #### `const uint64_t MONEY_SUPPLY = UINT64_C(100000000000000);`<br/>

 This line is a pretty significant one.
 It determines the max supply of coins your cryptocurrency will have.
-In TurtleCoin, this is 1 trillion TRTL, but as previously mentioned, all these values are in *atomic units*, so this value also includes the amount after the decimal point.
+In Kryptokrona, this is 1 trillion TRTL, but as previously mentioned, all these values are in *atomic units*, so this value also includes the amount after the decimal point.
-Thus, this value is 1 trillion * 100, as TurtleCoin has 2 places after the decimal point.
+Thus, this value is 1 trillion * 100, as Kryptokrona has 2 places after the decimal point.

 Therefore, we suggest you decide how many decimal places your coin has, before filling in this value.